 - Under no circumstances shall an employee, who has knowledge of any person(s) having been taken hostage, deal with a hostage taker alone. - Immediately contact 911.
-Provide all known incident details (location, number of people involved, any weapons involved, etc.). - Notify Safety and Security (334-6042 or speed dial 222 from your Office/Classroom phone or via the Mobile App), or instructor/supervisor, and no one else.
+Provide all known incident details (location, number of people involved, any weapons involved, etc.). - Notify Safety and Security (334-6042, speed dial 222 from your office/classroom phone or via the YC Mobile app) or your instructor/direct supervisor and no one else.